West Palm Beach Chapter 13 Bankruptcy Lawyer

 You may think that a Chapter 13 payment plan sounds a lot like debt consolidation, and you may be wondering if debt consolidation is preferable to bankruptcy.
 While every situation is unique, Chapter 13 is frequently faster and more effective than debt consolidation.
 Also, savings from a Chapter 13 debt adjustment are not taxable, but savings from a debt consolidation are.
 Most importantly, Chapter 13 protects your property from being lost to the creditor, while loan consolidations often require you to put up additional collateral or security, putting even more of your property at risk than before the consolidation!

 Put an immediate stop to creditor harassment and attempts to take your home or car while you figure out a plan that makes sense for you and puts you back in control of your finances in just a few short years.
-Call The Port Law Firm for a free consultation with a knowledgeable and experienced West Palm Beach Chapter 13 bankruptcy lawyer to determine whether Chapter 13 is right for you.
-Call 561-721-1212 in West Palm Beach or 772-323-2320 in Port Saint Lucie.
+Schedule your free consultation today.